wjang96/wjang96.github.io/_posts/2023-08-28-Exploring Singapore private property transactions with URA API Part 3.markdown

 categories: Python R Leaflet
 ---

-Embed **interactive map** onto any website!
+Embed an **interactive map** onto any website!
 This is in continuation of the URA API series.

 **Below contains a data wrangling python script and creating a leaflet map using R script to unlock insights of the transactions data**